watercourse-cc/watercourse/donate.md

 </form></div>

 You can also support our work with a percentage of all amazon.com purchases.
+It's as easy as 1, 2, 3!
 Simply:

 1. Click [here](https://smile.amazon.com/ch/41-1946275) and follow the directions to set up Watercourse as your preferred recipient

 2. Once you arrive at [smile.amazon.com](http://smile.amazon.com), click Ctrl + D to bookmark the page (you may need to click "Add" or "Done" to confirm)